Typical0/Windows11-Debloat-Guide/README.md

 install_wim_tweak.exe /o /c "Microsoft-Windows-Internet-Browser-Package" /r install_wim_tweak.exe /h /o /l
 ```
 Restart is required after this (you can restart later when you are done debloating everything).
-In 22H2 and above, the broken icon doesn't appear anymore, so you can ignore this section.
+In 22H2 and above, the broken icon doesn't appear anymore, so you can ignore the commands above

 ### OneDrive
 In the Command Promopt, type: